mongodb/mongodb-atlas-kubernetes/README.md

 ### Supported features

-* Create and configure a project, or connect to an existing one.
+* Create and configure an Atlas Project, or connect to an existing one.
-* Deploy, manage, scale, and tear down clusters.
+* Deploy, manage, scale, and tear down Atlas clusters.
-* Support for serverless instances.
+* Support for Atlas serverless instances.
 * Create and edit database users.
 * Manage IP Access Lists, network peering and private endpoints.
 * Configure and control Atlas’s fully managed cloud backup.